MediaWiki: History

 When Wikipedia was launched in January 2001, it ran on an existing wiki software system, UseModWiki.
 UseModWiki is written in the Perl programming language, and stores all wiki pages in text (.txt) files.
 This software soon proved to be limiting, in both functionality and performance.
 In mid-2001, Magnus Manske—a developer and student at the University of Cologne, as well as a Wikipedia editor—began working on new software that would replace UseModWiki, specifically designed for use by Wikipedia.
 This software was written in the PHP scripting language, and stored all of its information in a MySQL database.
 The new software was largely developed by August 24, 2001, and a test wiki for it was established shortly thereafter.

-The first full implementation of this software was the new Meta Wikipedia on November 9, 2001.
+The first full implementation of this software was the new Meta-Wikipedia (now Meta-Wiki) on November 9, 2001.
 There was a desire to have it implemented immediately on the English-language Wikipedia.
-However, Manske was apprehensive about any potential bugs harming the nascent website during the period of the final exams he had to complete immediately prior to Christmas; this led to the launch on the English-language Wikipedia being delayed until January 25, 2002.
+However, Manske was apprehensive about any potential bugs harming the nascent website during the period of the final exams he had to complete immediately before Christmas; this led to the launch on the English-language Wikipedia being delayed until January 25, 2002.
 The software was then, gradually, deployed on all the Wikipedia language sites of that time.
-This software was referred to as "the PHP script" and as "phase II", with the name "phase I", retroactively given to the use of UseModWiki.
+This software was referred to as "the PHP script" and as "phase II", with the name "phase I" retroactively given to the use of UseModWiki.

 Increasing usage soon caused load problems to arise again, and soon after, another rewrite of the software began; this time being done by Lee Daniel Crocker, which became known as "phase III".
-This new software was also written in PHP, with a MySQL backend, and kept the basic interface of the phase II software, but with the added functionality of a wider scalability.
+This new software was also written in PHP, with a MySQL backend, and kept the basic interface of the phase II software, but with the added functionality of wider scalability.
 The "phase III" software went live on Wikipedia in July 2002.

 The Wikimedia Foundation was announced on June 20, 2003.
 In July, Wikipedia contributor Daniel Mayer suggested the name "MediaWiki" for the software, as a play on "Wikimedia".
 The MediaWiki name was gradually phased in, beginning in August 2003.
 The name has frequently caused confusion due to its (intentional) similarity to the "Wikimedia" name (which itself is similar to "Wikipedia").
 The first version of MediaWiki, 1.1, was released in December 2003.